INDIVIDUAL TAX RETURNS

 What happens if my tax return is selected for verification/audit?

 - SARS gives taxpayers 21 working days from the issue date of the respective verification letter to honour the verification/audit request.
-In honouring this request you would be required to look at the verification letter issued by SARS to verify the information that SARS is requesting.
-The letter will serve as a guide as to what information SARS is requesting.
+In honouring this request, you should evaluate what documentation is required for the finalisation of the verification process.
+The letter will serve as a guide as to what supporting documentation is needed.

-- Once verification is complete, SARS will issue a completion letter confirming that verification is complete.
+- Once verification is complete, SARS will issue a completion letter confirming whether they agree with the submitted tax return or alternatively if any changes were made to the assessment.

 How long does SARS take to process a refund?